 The bite of a widow spider usually causes a sharp pain, somewhat like a pinprick, followed by a dull, sometimes numbing, pain in the area around the bite.
 Cramping pain and muscle stiffness, which may be severe, develop in the abdomen or the shoulders, back, and chest.
 Other symptoms may include nausea, vomiting, sweating, restlessness, anxiety, headache, drooping and swelling of the eyelids, rash and itching, severe breathing problems, increased saliva production, and weakness.

 The bite of a brown spider may cause little or no immediate pain, but some pain develops in the area around the bite within about an hour.
 Pain may be severe and may affect the entire injured area, which may become red and bruised and may itch.
 The rest of the body may itch as well.
 A blister forms, surrounded by a bruised area or by a more distinct red area that resembles a bull’s-eye.
-Then the blister enlarges, fills with blood, and ruptures, forming an open sore (ulcer) that may leave a large crater-like scar.
+Then the blister enlarges, fills with blood, and ruptures, forming an open sore (ulcer) followed by a thick black scar (eschar) that may leave a large crater-like scar.
 Uncommonly, nausea and vomiting, aches, fatigue, chills, sweating, blood disorders, and kidney failure develop.

 There is no way to identify a particular spider on the basis of its bite mark.
 Therefore, a specific diagnosis can be made only if the spider can be identified.
 Widow spiders are recognized by a red or orange hourglass-shaped marking on the abdomen.
 Brown spiders have a violin-shaped marking on their back.
 However, these identifying marks can be difficult to discern, and the spider is rarely retrieved intact, so the diagnosis is usually uncertain and based on symptoms.
 Many people mistake skin infections, some potentially serious (such as methicillin-resistant Staphylococcus aureus [MRSA] infections), or other disorders for spider bites.